-For students enrolled at any public institution in New Mexico, the following courses are guaranteed to transfer to any other New Mexico public college or university and apply toward associate and baccalaureate degree program requirements.
+For students enrolled at any public institution in New Mexico, general education courses are guaranteed to transfer to any other New Mexico public college or university and apply toward associate and baccalaureate degree program requirements.
 Students should consult advisors at their current institution regarding which specific courses fit these categories.
 Students preparing for careers in engineering, health sciences, or other profession-related fields are advised that specific General Education courses, relative to each degree, should be selected to meet both General Education credits and future baccalaureate degree requirements.
+For more on General Education, see below, page 22.See https://gened.unm.edu for course listings in each area.